mo42/ALRIP/README.md

-# Largest Empty Rectangle
+# Largest Empty Rectangle in Polygons
-Approximate Largest Rectangles inside Polygons
+Compute the largest empty rectangle inside general polygons with holes.

+## Motivation and Details
+Automatically placing labels on maps is a problem relevant geographic information systems.
+In this case, the shape of the label and, thus, the aspect ratio is known.

-This repository contains two algorithms for findung boxes (axis-aligned and rotated) of arbitrary aspect ratio inside general polygons.
-Below, one can see visualizations of the test files:
+This repository contains implementations of two algorithms for finding (approximate) largest rectangles inside general polygons with holes:

+- `ap.cpp`: axis-aligned rectangles
+- `rr.cpp`: arbitrary rotated rectangles

 ![test large](test/test_large.png "Test Large")